mlpack/mlpack/doc/user/methods/decision_tree.md

   // If a new best split is found, then `splitInfo` and `aux` should be
   // populated with the information that will be needed for
   // `CalculateDirection()` to successfully choose the child for a given point.
-  // `splitInfo` should be set to a vector of length 1.
+  // `splitInfo` should be set to a non-empty vector.
 The format of `aux` is
   // arbitrary and is detailed more below.
   //
   // If `UseWeights` is false, the vector `weights` should be ignored.